dmo575/social_website/README.md

 ```

-### Authorization and authentication: AOP, Interceptor handlers and controllers
+### Authorization and authentication: AOP and Interceptor handlers
 In order to implement an easy Authorization and Authentication system, we will be using AOP methods and Interceptor handlers in combination with some custom annotations.

 **Annotations**:
 - @SessionRequired: to be used on method handlers (@Controller methods) that require a valid session in order for the client to interact with its endpoints.
-- @NoSessionAllowed: to be used on method handlers (@Controller methods) that require **no** valid session in order for the client to interact with its endpoints (login, register, ...)
+- @NoSessionAllowed: to be used on method handlers (@Controller methods) that require a valid session to **not be present** in order for the client to interact with its endpoints (login, register, ...)

 **AOP methods (Auth.java)**:
 - @Before, Auth.sessionRequired(): Authenticates a client's session.
 Triggered on @SessionRequired annotated methods.